« September 2006 | Main | November 2006 »

 RFID Cannes-Can

 A hospital in Cannes, home of the famous French film festival, is using RFID in their laundry operations to manage hospital garments.
 Over 36,000 garments use TAGSYS tags that can repeatedly withstand water, heat and chemicals.
 Other hospitals in the area also send their garments to the same laundry.
-Information in each tag tells laundry staff where the garment came from and how many are in stock, amongst other things. [via PR Web/ Yahoo News] Hospitals are already using radio frequency tags and systems for patient records management and other applications.
+Information in each tag tells laundry staff where the garment came from and how many are in stock, amongst other things. [via PR Web/ ] Hospitals are already using radio frequency tags and systems for patient records management and other applications.

 Europeans Wary Of RFID